About MeRO

 Since we started working with MeRO approximately 1000 patients of all ages, ethnic groups, religions, castes and gender have come through the doors of the Shelter, and their lives have been changed forever.
 Find us on Facebook for some special stories.

 HOW DOES IT WORK?
 MeRO receives referrals from individuals or hospitals throughout Nepal.
 Patients who meet admission criteria either go directly to hospital, or to the Shelter, or are transferred there after a hospital stay.
 A multi-disciplinary team, including four full-time nurses and a physiotherapist provide around the clock nursing care, physiotherapy and rehabilitation services in a professional, nurturing, supportive caring family environment.
-Patients stay at the Shelter for as long as necessary.
+Patients stay at the Shelter for as long as necessary and everything is free.

 MeRO employs a security guard and a part-time cook.
 Each patient is required to be accompanied by a care-giver, usually a family member to attend their personal care, as is customary in Nepal.

 The Shelter is run by a Board of 9 multi-talented Members who do an amazing job.
-They are assisted by four Volunteers whose support is absolutely invaluable.
+All are volunteers except for physiotherapist Anjeela.